 About Save the Dream Ohio

-Save the Dream Ohio began in 2008 as a multi-agency foreclosure prevention outreach initiative involving partners from state government, nonprofit housing counseling agencies, and legal aid organizations.
-The Save the Dream Ohio hotline, 888-404-4674, administered by the Ohio Housing Finance Agency (OHFA), connects financially distressed homeowners with HUD-approved housing counseling agencies that help families avoid foreclosure through programs such as the Hardest Hit Fund.
+Save the Dream Ohio began in 2008 as a multi-agency, foreclosure prevention, outreach initiative involving partners from state government, nonprofit housing counseling agencies and legal aid organizations.
+The Save the Dream Ohio hotline, 888.404.4674, administered by the Ohio Housing Finance Agency (OHFA), connects financially distressed homeowners with HUD-approved housing counseling agencies to help families avoid foreclosure through programs such as the Hardest Hit Fund.
 To learn if you qualify for assistance with your mortgage, visit Savethedreamohio.gov.

 About the Hardest Hit Fund

 Save the Dream Ohio, formerly known as Restoring Stability: A Save the Dream Ohio Initiative, was created to help Ohio homeowners who are struggling to make their monthly house payments or facing foreclosure due to a financial hardship.
 The U.S. Department of the Treasury's Hardest Hit Fund allocated $762.2 million to OHFA to administer the program.